EIT Spectroscopy of Rydberg Levels Dressed by Linearly Polarized RF fields: Complementary Angular Response for Two Types of Transition Ladders: Experiment

 To verify the predicted complementarity in the polarization response of the two types of ladders encountered above, we perform optical EIT spectroscopy on the $5S_{1/2}^{F=2}\tranz5P_{3/2}^{F=3}\tranz34D_{5/2}\tranz35P_{3/2}$ (type-\ref{eq:typeI}) and $5S_{1/2}^{F=2}\tranz5P_{3/2}^{F=3}\tranz35D_{3/2}\tranz36P_{1/2}$ (type-\ref{eq:typeII}) ladders of $\rm ^{87}Rb$.

 \Fref{fig:setup}(a) shows a schematic of our experimental setup.
-Using a photodetector, we measure the transmission of a 780~nm probe laser beam, propagating along a horizontal axis through a centimeter-sized borosilicate glass cell containing a room temperature rubidium vapour.
+Using a photodetector, we measure the transmission of a $\sim$780~nm probe laser beam, propagating along a horizontal axis through a centimeter-sized borosilicate glass cell containing a room-temperature rubidium vapor.
 The frequency of the probe laser is fixed and resonant with the $5S_{1/2}^{F=2}\tranzs5P_{3/2}^{F=3}$ D2 line of $\rm ^{87}Rb$ [see \fref{fig:setup}(b)].
-A counter propagating $\sim\SI{480}{nm}$ coupling laser is scanning in frequency across the transitions from $5P_{3/2}\ (F=3)$ to either $34D_{5/2}$ (type-\ref{eq:typeI} ladder) or $35D_{3/2}$ (type-\ref{eq:typeII} ladder).
+A counter-propagating $\sim$480~nm coupling laser is scanning in frequency across the transitions from $5P_{3/2}\ (F=3)$ to either $34D_{5/2}$ (type-\ref{eq:typeI} ladder) or $35D_{3/2}$ (type-\ref{eq:typeII} ladder).

-\Fref{fig:setup}(c) shows the transmitted probe light for a frequency scan of the coupling light over the two transitions we utilize for RF-sensing (see appendix \ref{app1}).
+\Fref{fig:setup}(c) shows the transmitted probe light for a frequency scan of the coupling light over the $i\leftrightarrow r_1$ transitions we utilize in our EIT sensing scheme (see appendix \ref{app1}).
 Both probe and coupling beams are linearly polarized in the horizontal plane.
-A photomixing antenna (see appendix \ref{app2}) emits linearly-polarized $\sim 55$~GHz RF-radiation down onto the vapour cell along a vertical axis intersecting the horizontally propagating optical beams.
-At the point of intersection, the angle between polarizations of the RF field and the optical fields is $\theta$ (see \Fref{fig:setup}a).
+A photomixing antenna (see appendix \ref{app2}) emits linearly-polarized $\sim 55$~GHz RF-radiation down onto the vapor cell along a vertical axis intersecting the horizontally propagating optical beams.
+At the point of intersection, the angle between polarizations of the RF field and the optical fields is $\theta$ [see \Fref{fig:setup}(a)].
 We can vary this angle by rotating the photoconductive antenna about its axis.